fastruby/blog/_posts/2020-05-05-churn-vs-complexity-vs-coverage.markdown

 <h2 id="churn">Churn</h2>

 Churn by itself is a useful metric.
 It will tell you which files are the ones that are constantly changing.
-Change takes time, so they are costing you and your team money.
+Change takes time, so files that are constantly changing are costing you time and money.

 It will make you wonder: